 Summary: This group of projects represents operational improvements to the Potomac Water Filtration Plant (WFP) in Montgomery County.
-The Potomac WFP Outdoor Substation No. 2 (Page 2) at the Potomac Water Filtration Plant which is over 30 years old and contains 5kV switchgear that houses air magnetic breakers which are obsolete.
+The Potomac WFP Outdoor Substation No. 2 Replacement project (W-73.19) provides for the replacement of the Outdoor Substation No. 2 (OSS-2) at the Potomac Water Filtration Plant, which is over 30 years old and contains 5kV switchgear that houses air magnetic breakers which are obsolete.
 The Potomac WFP Corrosion Mitigation (W-73.21) provides for upgrading/replacing existing metallic components in the eight sedimentation basins due to accelerated corrosion, along with upgrading components in the rapid mix and flocculation processes.
-The Potomac WFP Pre-Filter Chlorination & Air Scour Improvements project (W-73.22) provides for a pre-filter chlorination system, evaluation of retrofitting an air scour system, and the replacement of existing plant filters to improve the performance of the underdrain system.
+The Potomac WFP Pre-Filter Chlorination & Air Scour Improvements project (W-73.22) provides for a pre-filter chlorination system, and the replacement of existing plant filters to improve the performance of the underdrain system.
 The Potomac WFP Submerged Channel Intake project (W-73.30) will provide an additional barrier against drinking water contamination, enhance reliability, and reduce treatment costs by drawing water from a location with a cleaner, more stable water quality.
 The Potomac WFP Main Zone Pipeline project (W-73.32) provides an 84-inch diameter redundancy main from the Main Zone pumping station to the 96-inch diameter and 66-inch diameter main why connections on River Road.
-The Potomac WFP Consent Decree Program project (W-73.33) provides for the planning, design, and construction required for the implementation of Short-Term Operational and Long-Term Capital Improvements at the Potomac Water Filtration Plant (WFP) to allow the Commission to meet the new discharge limitations identified in the Consent Decree.
+The Potomac WFP Consent Decree Program project (W-73.33) provides for the implementation of Short-Term Operational and Long-Term Capital Improvements at the Potomac Water Filtration Plant (WFP) to allow the Commission to meet the new discharge limitations identified in the Consent Decree.

 Cost Impact: The increase in cost is due to several factors.
 Performance issues relating to additional concrete and equipment repair work in the basins contributed to the increase associated with W-73.21 Potomac WFP Corrosion Mitigation.
 The need to replace all 32 filter underdrains led to the increase in W-73.22 Potomac WFP Pre-Filter Chlorination & Air Scour Improvements.
-And finally, the Potomac WFP Consent Decree Program (W-73.33) was increased significantly based on estimates from the December 2016 Audit and Long-Term Upgrade Report for the Potomac WFP.
+Finally, the Potomac WFP Consent Decree Program (W-73.33) was increased significantly based on estimates from the December 2016 Audit and Long-Term Upgrade Report for the Potomac WFP.